nuitrcs/linking-vscode-to-llms-workshop/README.md

-## Troubleshooting
+# Troubleshooting

+**An installer won't run, or asks for administrator permissions you don't have:**
+On a university- or company-managed laptop, IT policy may block installers for VS Code, Git, Miniforge, or Ollama.
+If you encounter this issue, let the instructor know.
+There may be a user-level installation that does not require administrator permissions.
+Another solution could be for you to work with partner in the workshop who does have the required permissions on their computer and then check with our IT administrator after the workshop to install the software.

+**"python" or "conda" isn't recognized after installing Miniforge:**
+Close and reopen your terminal (or all of VS Code) so the updated PATH takes effect, then try `python --version` again.

+**Claude Code says "command not found":**
+Close and reopen your terminal after installation so your PATH is refreshed.
+If it still doesn't work, try opening VS Code's integrated terminal and running `claude --version` there.

+**Claude Code's browser sign-in window didn't open, or the one-time code expired:**
+Run `claude` again in your terminal to generate a fresh login link and code — codes expire quickly, so paste it in as soon as it appears.

+**GitHub Copilot Chat doesn't appear after installing the extension:**
+Reload the VS Code window (Command Palette → "Developer: Reload Window") and make sure you're signed in to GitHub — check the Accounts icon in the bottom-left corner of VS Code.

 **Ollama models don't appear in Copilot Chat:**
 Make sure Ollama is running.
 On macOS/Linux you can check with `pgrep ollama` or look for the Ollama icon in your menu bar.
 Restart VS Code after starting Ollama.

+**`ollama pull` is very slow or seems stuck:**
+Model downloads are several GB; on congested workshop Wi-Fi this can take a while.
+Let it run while trying other steps above.

 **Continue shows a connection error:**
 Check that Ollama is running and that the model name in your `config.yaml` exactly matches what `ollama list` shows.

-**Claude Code says "command not found":**
-Close and reopen your terminal after installation so your PATH is refreshed.
-If it still doesn't work, try opening VS Code's integrated terminal and running `claude --version` there.

 **Model responses are very slow:**
 You may be running on CPU instead of GPU.
 This is okay for the workshop but expect higher latency.
 Smaller models (1.5B–3B) will be faster if speed is a concern.